Research administrative systems

 Only datasets below a certain size will be stored directly in Nova, larger datasets are linked to an external data store.

-Research staff profiles are drawn from existing data contained within RPM to provide a automatic researcher profile.
+Research staff profiles are drawn from existing data contained within Nexus to provide researcher profile.

 Only to be viewed.